Leonids: 1900s

 In 1966, a spectacular meteor storm was seen over the Americas.
 Historical notes were gathered thus noting the Leonids back to 900 AD.
+The 1966 Leonid meteor storm had peak rates exceeding 40 meteors per second, or 144,000 meteors per hour.
 Radar studies showed the 1966 storm included a relatively high percentage of smaller particles while 1965's lower activity had a much higher proportion of larger particles.
 In 1981 Donald K. Yeomans of the Jet Propulsion Laboratory reviewed the history of meteor showers for the Leonids and the history of the dynamic orbit of Comet Tempel-Tuttle.
 A graph from it was adapted and re-published in Sky and Telescope.
 It showed relative positions of the Earth and Tempel-Tuttle and marks where Earth encountered dense dust.
 This showed that the meteoroids are mostly behind and outside the path of the comet, but paths of the Earth through the cloud of particles resulting in powerful storms were very near paths of nearly no activity.
 But overall the 1998 Leonids were in a favorable position so interest was rising.

 Leading up to the 1998 return, an airborne observing campaign was organized to mobilize modern observing techniques by Peter Jenniskens at NASA Ames Research Center.
 In 1999, there were also efforts to observe impacts of meteoroids on the Moon, as an example of transient lunar phenomenon.
 A particular reason to observe the Moon is that our vantage from a location on Earth sees only meteors coming into the atmosphere relatively close to us, while impacts on the Moon would be visible from across the Moon in a single view.
 The sodium tail of the Moon tripled just after the 1998 Leonid shower which was composed of larger meteoroids (which in the case of the Earth was witnessed as fireballs).
 However, in 1999 the sodium tail of the Moon did not change from the Leonid impacts.